 Companies spend an average of 22.9 days hiring the right candidate, up from a 2010 average of 12.6 days, as reported by Glassdoor.
 So how to find that right applicant?
-Fortunately, recruiters are testing tons of new and innovative methods to find THAT ONE ideal hire, including video-based and social media-driven recruitment.
+Fortunately, recruiters are testing tons of new and innovative methods to find THAT ONE ideal hire, including video-based, blind hiring and social media-driven recruitment.
 Some recruiters have even started using hiring software and improving their website design to help grow their business.

-One of the most commonly used and effective approaches for finding appropriate candidates remains recruitment emails.
+One of the most commonly used and effective approaches for finding appropriate candidates for remote jobs are recruitment emails.
 They are business appropriate, well-accepted, and do not fall under the label of spam.